-Service and fee revenue is generated from advisor and retail investor services, including technology, insurance, conferences, licensing, LPL Services Group, which includes Business Services and Planning and Advice Services, IRA custodian, and other client account fees.
+Service and fee revenue is generated from advisor and retail investor services, including technology, insurance, conferences, licensing, LPL Services Group, which includes Business Services and Planning and Advice Services, IRA custodian and other client account fees.
 We charge separate fees to Independent RIAs for technology, clearing, administrative, oversight and custody services, which may vary.
-We host certain advisor conferences that serve as training, education, sales and marketing events for which we charge sponsors a fee.
-Service and fee revenue for the three months ended March 31, 2022 increased compared to 2021, primarily due to increases in contract and licensing fees, fees from LPL Services Group solutions, conference fees and other client account fees.
+We also host certain advisor conferences that serve as training, education, sales and marketing events for which we charge sponsors a fee.
+Service and fee revenue for the three and nine months ended September 30, 2022 increased compared to 2021, primarily due to increases in conference fees, IRA custodian fees and LPL Services Group fees.